popgenmethods/ldpop/README.md

 For Jeff & Jeff: `bin/ldtable.py` corresponds to `build_ldhat_table.py` from before. `bin/ldproposal.py` corresponds to `build_timed_grid_table.py` from before.
 The major remaining task is to add a callable to do the importance sampling -- I am thinking a jar file like `bin/ImportanceSampler.jar`

-In roughly the order of importance
+Tasks, in roughly the order of importance:
 * Create `bin/ImportanceSampler.jar`
   * Merge Jeff Chan's changes to the main branch of svn repository, remove unneeded files, and create a single jar
   * Should take output from [bin/ldproposal.py](bin/ldproposal.py), and do importance sampling for a single config or all configs